-The improvised explosive device (IED) explosion literally launched Chris and his clerk out of the Stryker’s back hatch.
-“Thank God we had the hatches open,” Chris says.
-“If they had been closed, I wouldn’t be here today.
-The blast actually threw us up out of the hatch and out of the vehicle.”
+The blast from the improvised explosive device launched Chris and another soldier out of the Stryker’s back hatch.
+“Thank God we had the hatches open,” says Chris.
+“If they had been closed, I wouldn’t be here today.”

 Chris woke up at Walter Reed National Military Medical Center in Washington, DC.
 It was then he realized he had lost his right leg and had a permanent titanium rod in his left leg.